 Anyone who thinks vegan food can't be flavorful hasn't eaten at Vedge.
 Not only is this friendly and inviting Center City restaurant the best vegan/vegetarian join in Philly and the entire United States (by leaps and bounds) it might very well be among the best restaurants.
 Period.
 The husband and wife team who run the kitchen at Vedge manage to produce amazingly flavorful French-inspired dishes that are so decadent, it's hard to believe they're not made with heaps of butter and cream.
 Housed in a cute, old Victorian rowhome, this restaurant is attractive as well as convenient.
 Delicious, creatively-presented vegetarian food in a beautiful setting near Center City always puts Vedge at the top of our restaurant list.

 This BYO bistro serves up French-inspired cuisine to South Philadelphia diners looking for a fresh alternative to fine dining.
 Chef Nicholas Elmi, who has cooked at other top Philadelphia restaurants like Le Bec Fin, fills his menu with just fourteen choices, comprising four courses.
-The a la carte menu is available on weekdays.
-With room for just 24 in his eatery, the atmosphere and the experience is both intimate and personal.
+Their carefully chosen, intriguing tasting menu is available 5 days a week.
+With room for just 22 in his eatery, the atmosphere and the experience is both intimate and personal.
 Whether you're starting out with the melon and yuzu potage, moving on to the arctic char, or digging into the roasted walu, your taste buds will awaken and thank you.
 End with chef-chosen cheeses and local honey.

 Recommended for Best Restaurants because: A small BYOB with expertly-crafted French & American fare fits the bill for delicious dining in anyone's book.

 Sharon's expert tip: When a restaurant works as hard as they do on the dishes included in their tasting menus, you'll want to treat yourself.